instantiator/presence/Presence.SocialFormat.Lib/README.md

 This library will format a thread of posts for a given social network from a set of snippets (text, links, hashtags, breaks).

+> [!WARNING]
+> NB.
+This project is currently under development - libraries are not production ready yet.

 ## Getting started

 See: [Presence documentation](https://instantiator.dev/presence)